-October introduces a myriad of limited-time dining deals, ranging from upscale restaurants to established eateries scattered throughout the island.
+October introduces a myriad of limited-time dining options, ranging from upscale restaurants to established eateries scattered throughout the island.
 Between the piquant appearances of sea urchin, truffle, fried chicken, and every Asian’s weakness, fried rice, it is safe to say that the forecast for the rest of the month ahead is decadent.

 Irish Brown Crab

 Foregrounding the best of Malaysian flavours and produce, La Brasserie’s newest guest chef introduces an off-kilter depth to the inherently refined cuisine.
 Chef Su Kim Hock, the chef proprietor of Restaurant Au Jardin, will be in town until this Sunday to offer a relentlessly natural menu of ingenious creations.
 Highlights include his Irish Brown Crab, which features succulent hand-picked crabmeat lifting a pillow of Hokkaido uni, and the Botan Ebi, an exceptional marker of his culinary expertise in both its intricate construction and improvisation with seasonal ingredients.

 Leave space for his La Forêt Noire au Jardin, a delicate rendition of blackforest cake which comes with a light chocolate mousse made with Seniman Batang Kali cocoa from Pahang, cherries, wood sorrel, and a beautifully handcrafted chocolate crisp.